Galvis has 2nd straight 3-hit game as Padres top Phils 10-2

 TRAINER’S ROOM

-Phillies: RHP Edubray Ramos left in the sixth after appearing to hurt his left leg.
-Ramos was facing his third batter, pinch-hitter Franmil Reyes, when he grabbed his thigh area after releasing a pitch.
+Phillies: Reliever Edubray Ramos left Sunday’s first game in the sixth inning and was placed on the 10-day DL with a left patella tendon strain.
+Ramos was facing his third batter, pinch-hitter Franmil Reyes, when he grabbed his thigh area after releasing a pitch. … RHP Luis Garcia was activated from the DL.

 UP NEXT